IBMTechSales/klp-workshop-labs/1152-Mono2Micro-refactorJavaAppsToMicroservices/README.md

         ./refactorPartitions.sh

-            If prompted for a password, enter: passw0rd
+    a.
+If prompted for a password, enter: `passw0rd`

         Note: That is a numeric zero in passw0rd

     ![](./images/media/image90.png)